hafizkh/Text-Buddy/README.md

 [Text Buddy](https://hafizkh.github.io/Text-Buddy/)

-- This Application can be used to manipulate the text data
+- This Application can be used to manipulate the text data and we can also use it for testing something
 - It can be used to make the text Uppercase, LowerCase

 #### TechStack Used: